flexits/HotCornersWin/README.md

 ### Contributions

-Any contributions are welcomed, not limited to the code but including feature requests, opinions on the app's operation, UI/UX etc. Feel free to open an issue or leave your note in the existing ones.
+Any contributions are welcomed, not limited to the code but including feature requests, opinions on the app's operation, UI/UX etc. Feel free to open an issue, leave your note in the existing ones, or join the [discussion](https://github.com/flexits/HotCornersWin/discussions/16).

 ### Attributions: